 The starry heavens comprised the ancient calendar and were a means for organizing time into discernible segments and qualities.
 Later, zodiacal signs came to have additional meanings that went beyond their correlation to seasonal processes.
 Yet, all such meanings were self-consistent with their original, root meaning in nature.
 From the foundational meaning of Aries as the start of spring, for example, analogous meanings were derived pertaining to birth, new beginnings, assertion, fighting, and war.

 When precession of the equinoxes was discovered by the Greek astronomer Hipparchus in the 2nd century BC, the implications were staggering.
 Constellations and seasons were not in a fixed relationship to one another, as had long been supposed; rather, seasons were wedded solely to the equinoctial and solstitial points.
-Moreover, these points drifted relative to the backdrop of the fixed stars at a rate of 72° per century, which meant that seasons and constellations were increasingly divergent.
+Moreover, these points drifted relative to the backdrop of the fixed stars at a rate of 1° every 72 years, which meant that seasons and constellations were increasingly divergent.

 To assure that sign meanings retained their original connection to the seasons, and that calendars would remain accurate over time, the signs were divorced from the constellations, which drifted away like the first stage of a rocket that had served its purpose well.
 Henceforth, the cardinal signs began with the equinoctial and solsticial points: 0° Aries (vernal equinox), 0° Cancer (summer solstice), 0° Libra (autumnal equinox), and 0° Capricorn (winter solstice).
 This was the tropical zodiac.